mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/BannerMoreThan10k.md

 ---
 # (Required) Ensure all values are filled up
-name: "Mattermost Enterprise and Team Edition should show global banner when instance has active users more than 10,000"
+name: "Mattermost Enterprise and Team Edition should show a non dismissable global banner when instance has active users more than 10,000"
 status: Active
 priority: Normal
 folder: User limits